Skip to Main Content

 • First Amendment Moot Court

-Additional information on each of the moot court competitions, including links to the Official Rules and past years' briefs are included in the boxes below.
+Below are links to additional information on each of the moot court competitions, including links to the Official Rules and past years' briefs.

 Philip C. Jessup International Law Moot Court Competition